chrisalexander55/ecmascript-sass-webpack-starter/README.md

 # - edit src/app/js/shared/proxy/config.js to hit API resources you need

 # 1a. starts up the webpack-dev-server from host OS + launches browser pointing to http://localhost:3000/index.html
-$ npm start:host
+$ npm run start:host

 # 1b. starts up the weback-dev-server from container
 # on your host OS, open your favorite web browser and point to url http://localhost:3000
-$ npm start:container
+$ npm run start:container

 # 2. production
 # outputs into dist/ directory